 The Solid Waste Management Act requires each region/county in the State to divert or recycle 25% of the total waste generated in the region/county.
 You can find more information on Solid Waste Management guidelines, programs and grant applications on the Tennessee Department of Environment & Conservation's website.

 The First Tennessee Development District has a long history in water-quality projects, which includes watershed protection and storm water management.
-The District participates in several watershed alliances/partnerships throughout the area.
-These include the Boone Watershed Partnership, Beaver Creek Watershed Alliance, and Sinking Creek Watershed.
 Over the last several years, we have successfully obtained grants from the Tennessee Department of Environment and Conservation and the Tennessee Department of Agriculture to develop watershed implementation plans and conduct water-quality monitoring projects.
-We have received over $200,000 since 1997 to implement these projects, primarily in the Boone Watershed.
-In August 2010, we completed a watershed implementation plan for Cash Hollow Creek in Washington County.

-The FTDD has also worked with communities and counties in our District to identify storm water-related issues.
-The FTDD received a $60,000 grant from the from the Tennessee Department of Environment and Conservation through the America Recovery and Reinvestment Act.
-This project was designed around green storm water infrastructure technology.
-Green infrastructure technology identifies the problem and then works toward a solution.
-Due to fluctuations in topography, soil structure, etc., each storm water issue has a unique solution tailored to a specific problem.
+The FTDD has also worked with communities and counties in our District to identify storm water related issues.
+The District has received grant funding from the Tennessee Department of Environment and Conservation through the America Recovery and Reinvestment Act to implement green storm water infrastructure throughout the region.

-If you are interested in additional information about the District’s Environmental Programs, or any of the specific areas of work, please contact Alaina Wood, 423-928-0224.
+If you are interested in additional information about the District’s Environmental Programs, or any of the specific areas of work, please contact Sabrina Kosharek, 423-928-0224.